-2.2.2 Radical Epil - Exclusive supply to a growing franchise
+2.2.2 Exclusive supply to a growing franchise

-A contract has been signed in September 2011 for Lux to be the exclusive supplier for Radical Epil, a new franchise chain of permanent hair-reduction salons.
+A contract has been signed in September 2011 for Lux to be the exclusive supplier for a new and growing franchise chain of permanent hair-reduction salons.

 The franchise has been launched by a successful franchise operator who has already developed a chain of 80 health and slimming clinics under brands HyperMinceur, EsthetiqueMinceaur and HyperFitness.